Synapticplastic/PET/README.md

 7. Run asymmetry_index_wrapper.m and with a string containing the path to your JSON as input.

-8. In case any individual step needs to be re-run, the output folder will contain mat-files with inputs into every step which can be re-used.
+8. If an individual step needs to be re-run, the output folder will contain `params_step_*.mat` files with inputs for every step.
+This is particularly helpful for experimenting with different Z-score and/or cluster volume thresholds, in which case Step5 can be repeated with a different `thr` and/or `cluster_size` setting, respectively, in very little time.

 ### CREATING INPUTS JSON: